 4.2 Earthdata Code Collaborative (ECC)

 A prerequisite for ECC access is an activated Earthdata Login account (Section 4.1).
 Next, request access to the ECC at https://ecc.earthdata.nasa.gov.
 Project teams should designate the project lead (typically, the Project PI) to manage the permissions of other members in the project.
 To create a new project in ECC, view the ECC instructions after you get an Earthdata Login account.
 Once created, the project will be automatically set up in the Earthdata Wiki, JIRA bug tracking, and in BitBucket Git.

 4.3 Development Environments

-All software developed is submitted to a version control repository, BitBucket (Git-based), and tested prior moving to production systems.
-Integration begins behind the firewall in a development environment, where code developed by projects is tested alongside functionality developed by other projects.
+All software developed is submitted to a version control repository, BitBucket (Git-based), and tested prior to moving to production systems.
+Integration begins behind the firewall in a development environment where code developed by projects is tested alongside functionality developed by other projects.
 After testing is confirmed, features are moved from a Development Integration and Testing (DIT) environment to a System Integration and Testing (SIT) environment, where regression testing is performed.
 Features are then moved from the SIT environment to a User Acceptance Testing (UAT) environment, allowing for testing by selected end users.
 Once the release candidate is successfully tested in UAT, it is then moved into the Production (PROD) environment.

 The BitBucket is intended for projects that are not open source or not yet open source.
 Open source projects should make software available in a public repository, such as NASA's Github portal.